qmoya/swift-tap/README.md

 # Tap
-Tap is a tiny library (11 LOC!) that lets you configure objects after their initialization without sacrificing your code’s semantics.
+Tap is a tiny library (11 LOC!) that lets you configure instances after their initialization without sacrificing your code’s semantics.
 It works similarly to Ruby’s `#tap`.